Skip to main content

 Definition

-Risks are external events or conditions that could prevent a programme from achieving its intended results.
-A risk differs from an assumption: assumptions are conditions that must hold true for the theory of change to work, while risks are events that might occur outside the programme's direct control.
+Risks are external events or conditions that could prevent a program from achieving its intended results.
+A risk differs from an assumption: assumptions are conditions that must hold true for the theory of change to work, while risks are events that might occur outside the program's direct control.
 A risk register is the structured document that catalogs all identified risks, assesses their likelihood and severity, and documents mitigation strategies.

 Why It Matters